-- The projected borrowing requirement for the subsequent year; - The recommended source and period over which such borrowing is to be effected; and - An assessment of the impact of this borrowing on the maturity profile.
+- The recommended source and period over which such borrowing is to be effected; and - An assessment of the impact of this borrowing on the maturity profile.

 All loan debt rescheduling will be reported to the Authority as part of the outturn report.